khaeru/genno/doc/cache.rst

         return slow_data_load(path, path.stat().st_mtime)

 Another possibility is to hash the entire file.
-:func:`hash_contents` is provided for this purpose:
+:func:`.hash_contents` is provided for this purpose:

 .. code-block:: python